mina86/srgb.rs/README.md

 going through XYZ colour space) or blend colours together (which requires performing gamma correction).

+The crate includes highly-optimised 8-bit gamma functions both when converting from an 8-bit compressed value to a floating point linear value as well as conversion in the opposite direction.
+The latter is over two and a half times faster than naïve implementation of the gamma compression formula.

 ## Usage

 Using this package with Cargo projects is as simple as adding a single